SENSEi: Input-Sensitive Compilation for Accelerating GNNs: Evaluation

+Figures \ref{fig:eval_dgl_gcn} - \ref{fig:eval_dgl_gat} show an in-depth evaluation of the speedups during inference and training.
+We report trends based on simple features such as the sparsity of the graph and embedding size.
+However, we show in Section \ref{sec:eval_model} that the decisions involved are not trivial.

-For denser graphs used in GCN, \system{} found DGL's default method (dynamic) to be the most beneficial.
-However, \system{}'s decisions differed for sparser graphs where the selection of the precompute primitive composition gave significant speedups.
-An example of a denser graph in this context would be \textit{Reddit} possessing a density of $2\times10^{-3}$, while a sparser graph would be \textit{asia\_osm} possessing a density of $1.78\times10^{-7}$.
-This result is somewhat obvious for sparser graphs as the dense computation is much more significant.
-Thus, the dynamic primitive composition with its additional GEMM computations is sub-optimal, and running the precompute primitive composition would be more beneficial. \system{} manages to correctly identify such points and make the correct decision between primitive composition choices.
-We observe higher speedups for the precompute primitive composition as the difference between input and output embedding sizes increases.
-This is attributed to the GEMM computation with the larger embedding size, which has a greater impact on the overall computation.
+{\textbf{\textit{GCN.}}} \system{} selected \textit{dynamic} for denser graphs when running GCN.
+However, for sparser graphs, \system{} selected \textit{precompute}, which led to significant speedups.
+In general, we noticed that sparse graphs have more rows compared to the number of non-zero values.
+An example of a denser graph in this context would be \textit{Reddit}, possessing a density of $2\times10^{-3}$, while a sparser graph would be \textit{asia\_osm}, possessing a density of $1.78\times10^{-7}$.
+Since there are additional row broadcasts in \textit{dynamic}, comparatively more rows are updated in sparser graphs, making it unprofitable. \system{} manages to accurately identify such points, and makes the correct decision between the primitive compositions.
+In general, we observe higher speedups for \textit{precompute} as the difference between input and output embedding sizes increases.
+This is because the larger embedding size makes the GEMM computation have a greater impact on the overall computation.